memicemir/ndvi_to_variable_N_application/README.md

 # ndvi_to_variable_N_application
 Lecture notes - Education purpose.

-The "ndvi_to_variable_nitrogen_application_map" plugin v.
-0.1 was developed and tested in QGIS 3.22 version.
-While testing it in QGIS v.
-3.34 (LTR) one option in the code was causing it to crash.
-The new version of the QGIS plugin v.
-0.2 was modified and succesfully tested in QGIS 3.16, 3.22 and 3.34 versions.
+The "NDVI and EVI Index Calculator" v.:0.2 and "NDVI to Variable Nitrogen Application Map" plugin v.:0.3 were succesfully tested in QGIS 3.22 and 3.34 versions.

-Use of NDVI (or EVI) index for producing site-specific nitrogen application maps in agriculture.
+Purpose of these two plugins is use of NDVI (or EVI) index for producing site-specific nitrogen application maps in agriculture (Precision Agriculture).

-QGIS plugin "ndvi_and_evi_index_calculator" (Experimental plugin ready!) and plugin for recommending site-specific N application rates (currently under development) based on NDVI and EVI are for educational purposes.

-By the end of this year I will publish a QGIS plugin which can be used to conduct entier process described in the slides (NDVI to variable N application.pdf) automatically.

 Report Bugs and issues here at GitHub!